SynthX-Multi/DiscoMine-v2/Setup.md

 # 🔑 Step 2 — Get Your Discord IDs

-DiscoMine needs your Discord Server ID and optionally a channel for status updates.
+DiscoMine needs your Discord Server ID and a channel for panel updates.

 ## Enable Developer Mode